lizradway/strands-deploy-examples/kubernetes/python/README.md

 # Python Deployment to Kubernetes

-This guide covers deploying Python-based Strands agents to Kubernetes using Kind (Kubernetes in Docker) for local development.
+This guide covers deploying Python-based Strands agents to Kubernetes using Kind (Kubernetes in Docker) for local and cloud development.

 ## Prerequisites